 - They once thought phys ed wasn’t for folks like them because they couldn’t run that well.

-- They came to discover that it was normal for phys ed students to experience this sense of anti-Belonging when their teacher told a story about a time in the teacher’s life that they were out of shape and had to retrain themselves to run a mile.
+- They came to discover that it was normal for phys ed students to experience this sense of anti-Belonging when their teacher told a story about a time in the teacher’s life when they were out of shape and had to retrain themselves to run a mile.

 - The student had a breakthrough by focusing on what they could control in the phys ed space, and they realized that physical fitness is all about taking risks as an individual instead of comparing themselves to others.